jlevando/eureka/in_progress/lisa/latimes/latimes_readme.txt

 * CSV Statuses *

-*latimes_collection.csv*     NEEDS re-festerizing after all other csvs have been festerized; added value for license; repository name is correct (1 row)

-*latimes1.csv*               ingested into californica prod 5/21/21 -- festerized, has license value; repository name is correct)  (2996 rows)

-*latimes_failed.csv*         ingested into californica prod 5/21/21 -- festerized, has license value; repository name is correct) (1 row)
+latimes_collection.csv     NEEDS re-festerizing after all other csvs have been festerized; added value for license; repository name is correct (1 row) latimes1.csv               ingested into californica prod 5/21/21; stage 6/10/21 -- license value and repository name are correct  (2996 rows) latimes_failed.csv         ingested into californica prod 5/21/21 -- festerized, has license value; repository name is correct) (1 row)

 *latimes2.csv*               may be outmoded? - ingested to californica prod on 5/22/21 -- NEEDS re-festerizing, broke original csv into 10 separate CSVs since tetsting on 10/22/21 revealed that fester would no longer handle the larger csv,  (10/25/21); previously had  added value for License to CSV; and checked that repository name is correct  (2986 rows)

-*latimes2-1.csv*           ingested to californica prod on 10/25/21 -- re-festerized; License and repository name are correct  (300 rows) latimes2-2.csv             ingested to californica prod on 10/26/21 -- re-festerized; License and repository name are correct  (300 rows) latimes2-3.csv             ingested to californica stage + prod 10/27/21 -- re-festerized; License and repository name are correct  (300 rows) latimes2-4.csv             ingested to californica stage + prod 10/27/21 -- re-festerized; License and repository name are correct  (300 rows)
+latimes2-1.csv             ingested to californica prod on 10/25/21 -- re-festerized; License and repository name are correct  (300 rows) latimes2-2.csv             ingested to californica prod on 10/26/21 -- re-festerized; License and repository name are correct  (300 rows) latimes2-3.csv             ingested to californica stage + prod 10/27/21 -- re-festerized; License and repository name are correct  (300 rows) latimes2-4.csv             ingested to californica stage + prod 10/27/21 -- re-festerized; License and repository name are correct  (300 rows)